sagesharp/gnome-online-coc/gnome-code-of-conduct.md

 ## Our Standards

-[COMMUNITY] is dedicated to providing a positive experience for everyone, regardless of [PROTECTED CLASSES]
+The GNOME online community is dedicated to providing a positive experience for everyone, regardless of:

+ * age
+ * body size
+ * caste
+ * citizenship
+ * disability
+ * education
+ * ethnicity
+ * gender expression
+ * gender identity
+ * immigration status
+ * level of experience
+ * nationality
+ * personal appearance
+ * race
+ * religion
+ * sex characteristics
+ * sexual orientation
+ * sexual identity
+ * socio-economic status
+ * tribe

 Examples of behavior that contributes to creating a positive environment include: